Understanding Persuasion in Long-Running Agents: Methodology

-We first control agent persona at the level of LLM families, drawing on prior work showing systematic differences in interaction style across models \cite{lee2025llms}.
-Rather than assuming stable human-like personalities, we approximate model-family stylistic tendencies using concise persona descriptions.
-Each trial instantiates an agent with a fixed system-level persona instruction that specifies the high-level tone and decision style, while leaving the task content, objectives, tools, and evaluation criteria unchanged (\autoref{tab:personas})\footnote{Even without explicit persona prompting, agents may exhibit differential responsiveness to persuasion tactics; persona prompts make such stylistic variation explicit and controlled.}.
+We control agent persona at the level of LLM families, drawing on prior work showing systematic differences in interaction style across models \cite{lee2025llms}.
+Rather than assuming stable human-like personalities, each trial instantiates an agent with a fixed system-level persona description that specifies the high-level tone and decision style, while leaving the task content, objectives, tools, and evaluation criteria unchanged\footnote{Even without explicit persona prompting, agents may exhibit differential responsiveness to persuasion tactics; persona prompts make such stylistic variation explicit and controlled.}(\autoref{tab:personas} in \autoref{app:experimental_setup}).

+We study persuasion propagation under two settings that differ in whether belief is inferred from prior interaction or explicitly specified at task time.